Getting Started with Pointed Pen Modern Calligraphy

 1. A pencil

-With a pencil you can practice applying pressure to those down strokes to create thick shaded lines and then releasing the pressure for those swoon-worthy ultra thin up strokes.
+With a pencil you can practice modern calligraphy by applying pressure to those down strokes to create thick shaded lines and then releasing the pressure for those swoon-worthy ultra thin up strokes.

-Grab the back of an envelope and swap your phone doodling to this and you’ll be away!
-It really is that instant and they’re portable too, not to mention clean; there’s no need to worry about getting ink everywhere with a trusty pencil.
+Grab the back of an envelope and you’ll be away!
+It really is that instant and they’re portable too, not to mention clean; there’s no need to worry about getting ink everywhere with this humble calligraphy tool.

 2. Rhodia paper

-They’re smooth enough to let the nib glide yet have the right amount of absorbency so that the ink doesn’t pool or feather out.
+This calligraphy paper is smooth enough to let the nib glide yet has the right amount of absorbency so that the ink doesn’t pool or feather out.

 3. A pen holder